Return to:

 and his wife Mary (age 28), and in their household are Henry Rutherford (age 12), Emma (age 12) and Melissa C (age 6); as well as a domestic servant

 In a search of neighboring 1870 Ohio townships there is an 11 year-old James Triplet who was born in Illinois living in the household of George (67,WV) and Sarah (60,VA) Gregg.
 James is listed as "working on their farm", a farm which was located in Summerfield P.O., Beaver township, northeast of Center twp where Mrs. Mary Rutherford was living.
-Located almost next door to young James was the farm of Dolphin Triplett, Lott Triplett's stepbrother!
+Located almost next door to young James was the farm of Dolphin Triplett, who was Lott Triplett's half-brother!

 So what of the mystery of little Melissa Caroline Triplett?
 A genealogy exists for her which indicates that she married John N Boyd on September 24,

-Ohio census, married 19 years and with 3 children - Minnie, Ida and Francis.
-Living next to them was her "step-father" John Rutherford and his wife Nancy E., who had been married about 7-8 years.
+1881 in Noble Co., Ohio.
+In the 1900 census for Enoch township, Noble County, Ohio census is the family of John N Boyd (born May 1861 in Ohio) and wife Malissa C Boyd (born March 1863 in Ohio), who were married 19 years and with 3 children living - Minnie, Ida and Francis.
+Enumerated next to them was her "step-father" John Rutherford and his new wife Nancy E., who had been married about 7-8 years.
 In his genealogy John Rutherford remarried a Nancy E. Garvin on March 18, 1893 in Noble Co., Ohio.
-Whether Melissa Caroline's mother, Mary (Meighen) Triplett Rutherford, had died is unknown.
-If so she may be buried somewhere in or near Enoch twp, Noble Co., Ohio, or perhaps where her father was buried, at Mt.
+Whether Melissa Caroline's mother Mary (Meighen) Triplett Rutherford had died is unknown.
+If Mary had died she may have been buried somewhere in or near Enoch twp, Noble Co., Ohio, or perhaps where her father was buried, at Mt.
 Ephraim Cemetery, Seneca twp., Noble Co., Ohio.
+Mary's death is the final mystery to be solved for the family of Lott Triplett.

 Postscript: